josdoaitran/software-testing-everything/ManageTestCasesBugsJira.md

 _Status in Test case workflow:_

+Test Case Allocation steps :

+We can allocate Test Cases for execution using bulk change functionality.
+During the bulk change we can assign the user name to the Test Cases.

+First search the TCs then assign user name in bulk by clicking on Assign to me link see below screen shot for more detail

 TC awaiting review: Default status when a Test Case is created and awaiting for Review from the QA lead.

 TC Template: An approved TC that has not yet been scheduled yet.